LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Factory Cal<!-- linebreak -->
 This value allows the calibration to be restored to the factory defaults.
-This will normally show "No" To restore factory defaults, set this to Yes and press the Green button.
+This will normally show "No" To restore factory defaults, set this to "Yes" and press the Green button.
+After the factory calibration has been applied, this setting returns to "No"

 1. To calibrate the Tx power of the radio you will need a power meter and a dummy load.
 2. Connect the radio to the power meter.